 Education and training:

 Pain seminars are given to medical residents and fellows of different specialties.
-The advance practice nurse and the nurse clinician teach nurses and family.
+The APS team also teach nurses and family.
 A general orientation for newly recruited nurses is available.
 The team leads the development and implementation of procedures that affect children at the MCH (e.g.WAT-1 scale, sedation scale).

 Quality Improvement, Audit and Research: